US woman in Zimbabwe granted bail over tweet

 Story highlights

-- Judge grants $1,000 bail to American woman, who was detained last week
+- Lawyer says case is about a "clampdown on social media by the state"

+- Martha O'Donovan granted bail on subversion charges over tweet on Zimbabwe ruler

-Harare, Zimbabwe (CNN)An American woman facing charges in Zimbabwe of subversion and insulting the country's President was granted bail at a court hearing Thursday in Harare.
+Harare, Zimbabwe (CNN)An American woman facing charges in Zimbabwe of subversion and undermining authority of President Robert Mugabe was granted bail at a court hearing Thursday in Harare.

-Martha O'Donovan, 25, was detained last week after reportedly tweeting that President Robert Mugabe -- one of Africa's longest-serving leaders -- is "a selfish and sick man."
+Martha O'Donovan, 25, was detained November 3 after reportedly tweeting that Mugabe -- one of Africa's longest-serving leaders -- is "a selfish and sick man."

-High Court Judge Clement Phiri granted $1,000 bail after hearing arguments from attorneys for the defense and state.
+High Court Judge Clement Phiri granted $1,000 bail after a two-hour hearing.
+"It's my submission that the applicant (O'Donovan) has demonstrated that there are compelling reasons why in the interest of justice she be considered for bail," Phiri told a packed courtroom.

 The bail conditions include O'Donovan reporting twice a week to the police, surrendering her passport, not interfering with witnesses and residing at her home until the case is finalized.

-O'Donovan was not present for the bail hearing.
+O'Donovan was not present for the hearing.
 Her next court appearance is scheduled for Wednesday.

+Defense attorney Obey Shava welcomed the decision to grant O'Donovan bail, saying the state case was weak and the charges "concocted."
+O'Donovan is likely to be released Friday, he said.

+"The last time I saw her she was doing fine and she was anxiously waiting for this outcome, and she is eagerly waiting for the courts to clear her name because she knows she is innocent," he said.

 O'Donovan, who works for a satirical video website, is the first person to be accused of plotting to overthrow the government since last month's creation of a cybersecurity ministry intended to police social media.